Cheap and Europe in the same sentence? For South Africans?

 But the best budget travel destination in Greece is The Peloponnese.
 Imagine yourself laying on it’s beautiful white, sandy beaches (free from the crowds of the main islands) and exploring ancient ruins such as Epidaurus and Olympia.

-Stay in one of the medieval villages and explore a part of Greece beyond what you see on Instagram.
+Stay in one of the medieval villages and cross off Greece from your European bucket list!

 Average Costs for Budget to Mid-Range Travellers